kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - PCB Reorder

     Nomar:
-    -
+    - PCB

     Kaylee:
-    -
+    - PCB reorder (switch wired incorrectly)

     Nia:
     - Preliminary PCB testing: test operation of write circuits and 1 SRAM cell
-    - Typed up basic report of test results
+    - TO DO: type up basic report of test results
-    - MAYBE: finish soldering other 3 cells if testing goes well
+    - TO DO: finish soldering other 3 cells if testing goes well